iStumblerLabs/ILFoundation/README.md

   near or inside your application's project directory
 - Drag `ILFoundation.xcodproj` into your project
 - include the `ILFoundation.framework` in your applications `Resources/Frameworks` directory
-    - link the appropriate version of `ILFoundation.framework` to all the targets which it
+    - link the appropriate version of `ILFoundation.framework` to all the targets which use it

 ## Swift Package <a id="spm"></a>